TexasInstruments/edgeai-tensorlab/README.md

 ## Mode deployment
 The compiled model has all the side information required to easily run the model on our EdgeAI-StarterKit EVM and SDK.
-- Purchase the [EdgeAI-StarterKit EVM](https://www.ti.com/tool/SK-TDA4VM) if you do not have it: it costs only a maximum of $200
+- Purchase the [EdgeAI-StarterKit EVM](https://www.ti.com/tool/SK-TDA4VM) if you do not have it.
 - Download the [EdgeAI-StarterKit SDK](https://www.ti.com/tool/download/PROCESSOR-SDK-LINUX-SK-TDA4VM) and follow the instructions given there.